AMEERKOTTA/Project-Data-Engineering-Solution-Using-Azure-Cloud/README.md

 # Cases and Deaths Data Transformation
 In this task i have transformed the cases and deaths csv file using Azure Data Factory.
+I have done the transformnation using Azure Data Factory Data Flow Method.

+Steps in the Transformations
+ - Overview about DataFlow
+ - Source Transformation
+ - Filter Transformation
+ - Select Transformtaion
+ - Pivot Transformation
+ - Lookup Transformation
+ - Sink Transformation
+ - Create a Pipeline for the Transformation.